 CRJ 315.
 The Victim and the Justice System 3 credits

 This course examines the role and place victims play in the justice process.
 Topics include victims and their testimony, rights, legal legislative and emotional initiatives which seek to make the system more responsive, and the various restitution programs which compensate victims.
-Prerequisite: CRJ 109 or permission of Instructor.
+Prerequisite: CRJ 109 or permission of the department chair.

 CRJ 328.
 Criminal Procedure 3 credits

 A procedural law course which includes a review of the law of arrests, search and seizure, bail, adjudication, pre- and post-trial activities and the nature of plea bargaining.
 Substantial emphasis is given the constitutional protections afforded through the Bill of Rights, particularly the 4th, 5th, 6th, 8th, and 14th Amendments.
 Prerequisites: CRJ 109 or CRJ 115; and CRJ 219

 CRJ 335.
 Criminalistics (formerly CRJ 335, Forensic Science and the Law) 3 credits